 Tips for Successful Dry-Frying

 By making sure that all of your food is the same size, every piece will cook at the same rate.
 This is especially essential for dry-frying, where overcooking can result in leathery, jerky-like results.

-- Use a neutral oil.
-Canola, soybean, or peanut are all fine choices.
-Avoid oils that have distinctive flavors or low smoke points, like olive or sesame.
+Canola, soybean, rice bran, corn, grapeseed, safflower, or peanut are all fine choices.
+Avoid oils that have distinctive flavors or low smoke points, like olive or sesame oils.